As Published by COMPRESSORtech2 Magazine October 2016 issue

 compressor valve health.

-Ultrasonic testing of compressor valves and vibration monitoring of rotating components are an informative, preventative-maintenance practice.
-Compressor valve deficiencies with opening, closing or leaking may be diagnosed using the ultrasound recording functions.
+Ultrasonic testing of compressor valves and vibration monitoring of rotating components is an informative, preventative-maintenance practice.
+Compressor valve deficiencies with opening, closing, or leaking may be diagnosed using the ultrasound recording functions.

 Steven Schultheis, a Shell Oil Co. engineer, addressed the issue in a paper presented at the 36th Turbomachinery Symposium in Houston in 2007.

-Failure Prevention Associates completed an experiment with a major midstream gas transmission company to see if this type of condition monitoring tool can effectively find fault conditions well before other technology used.
+Failure Prevention Associates completed an experiment with a major midstream gas transmission company to see if this type of condition monitoring tool can effectively find fault conditions well before another technology is used.

 Converting an airborne ultrasound detector with a contact sensor allows a technician to monitor what is happening inside a machine, whether it is a bearing, steam trap, or valve.

-Ultrasound detectors are designed operate in a specific and narrow frequency band.
-Then through “heterodyning” step high frequency sounds down into an audible format that the technician can hear though headphones.
-During the heterodyning process the quality and characteristic of the original ultrasound signal is preserved.
+Ultrasound detectors are designed to operate in a specific and narrow frequency band.
+Then through the “heterodyning” step high frequency sounds down into an audible format that the technician can hear through headphones.
+During the heterodyning process, the quality and characteristics of the original ultrasound signal are preserved.